 The objectives of this study are to examine various existing ground shaking, response and damage parameters and also to develop an improved damage parameter for post-earthquake applications.
 There are numerous ground shaking and damage parameters available.
-These include: peak ground acceleration, peak ground velocity, elastic response spectra, spectrum intensity, inelastic response spectra, interstory drift ratio, drift spectrum, hysteretic energy spectra, among others.
+These include: peak ground acceleration, peak ground velocity, elastic response spectra, spectrum intensity, inelastic response spectra, interstory drift ratio, drift spectrum, and hysteretic energy spectra, among others.

 In this study the above parameters are examined.
 Additionally, improved damage spectra are introduced and examined in details.
 The damage spectra are based on normalized response quantities of a series of inelastic single-degree-of-freedom (SDOF) systems.
-They provide simple means for considering the demand and capacity related to strength, deformation and energy dissipation of the structural system.
 The proposed damage spectra will be zero if the structure remains elastic, and will be unity under the extreme condition of reaching the maximum deformation capacity under monotonically increasing lateral deformation.
 Following an earthquake, generation of near-real time contour maps of damage spectral ordinates can provide information on the spatial distribution of damage potential of the recorded ground motions for specified types of structures.
 Such maps can be useful for various post-earthquake applications, damage assessments, and emergency response; as well as for evaluation of the damage potential of earthquakes.
 Utilization of an up-to-date inventory of existing structures enhances the reliability of such maps in identifying the damaged areas.